Edita-L/Project1EL/README.md

 * TinyPNG used to compress images
 * W3C Validator used to validate HTML code
 * CSS Validator used for checking CSS code
-* Am I Responsive used for showing site views for different screen sizes.
+* Am I Responsive used for showing site views for different screen sizes
 * Bootstrap for Jumbotron used on Index page

 ---